What is a hotel booking engine?

 How does an online booking engine work?

-An online booking engine works by plugging into your hotel website and processing secure online reservations made through the website.
-The data is then passed onto your property management system so you can access and manage the bookings.
+An online booking engine works by plugging into your hotel website and processing secure online reservations made by travellers through the website.
+The data is then passed onto your property management system so you can easily manage the bookings, and onto your channel manager so your inventory is automatically updated.

 It’s a highly convenient way for travellers to make a reservation.
 The booking engine will display your rates and availability in real-time and allows guests to select their dates and finalise the reservation.
 Other features may come with it – for example, the automation of reservation confirmation emails.